cjvnjde/ai-commit.nvim/README.md

 # ai-commit.nvim

-A Neovim plugin that generates meaningful commit messages using AI based on your git changes.
+A Neovim plugin that uses AI to generate high-quality, conventional commit messages based on your staged git changes.

 > [!WARNING]
 > Currently, the plugin only supports [openrouter.ai](https://openrouter.ai), but support for other services (OpenAI, Anthropic, local Ollama, etc.) will be added in the future